 Too Fat to Run?: Fattymustrun has a challenge: to get 1 million overweight and inactive women running.
 In her blog, Julie provides support for larger woman who want to start (or are already) running.
 This blog is about empowering other women to start running and overcome their insecurities, and if you check her Twitter profile or blog, you will see that she’s making a huge change.
 Julie is also a motivational speaker and an author of the book “New Year, Same Me”.
 Check her blog here: http://toofattorun.co.uk/

 Lazy Girl Running: As a runner of ultra-distance, marathons and triathlons, Laura uses her Twitter account to motivate her readers to use running as a tool to overcome limitations or difficulties.
 She owns a blog and has also written two books: “The Lazy Runner” and “Tricurious”.
-Definitely she has no time to be bored! http://www.lazygirlrunning.com
+She definitely has no time to be bored! http://www.lazygirlrunning.com

 The 5K runner: The5kRunner is a great resource for beginners to the sport.
 The blog, owned by 3 people, contains tips for those who are getting started in triathlon and duathlon, but also reviews on all kind of gadgets for running, especially watches.
 You can check their blog here: https://the5krunner.com/

 Run Shell Run: Shell is a natural motivator and coach.
-On her Twitter account, she shares her motivation messages for all her followers daily, but she also invites you to accompany her in her journey as she trains and prepares for her challenges.
+On her Twitter account, she shares her motivation messages for all her followers daily, but she also invites you to accompany her on her journey as she trains and prepares for her challenges.
 Shell is also a currently running 100 miles for Macmillan Cancer Support as well as many motivation messages for all her followers.
-You can learn more about here on her Twitter profile:

 What other influencers do you follow?
 Share your opinion with us in the comments!